rhvall/MinaDevContainer/README.md

 - `name`: The name of the container
 - `p`: The port to associate to the container.
 This instance use 20188 to expose the SSH connection.

-If you are iterating the container deployment, file [Docker.sh](/Scripts/Docker.sh) contains multiple commands that could guide you to administrate your MDC
+If you are iterating the container deployment, file [Docker.sh](/Scripts/Docker.sh) contains multiple commands that could guide you to administrate your MDC.

+The container is located in [dockerhub](https://hub.docker.com/r/minadevcont/mina-developer-container).

 ## Local interface dependencies